<i>Brachyglottis traversii</i>(Brachyglottis traversii) hero image

 Brachyglottis traversii

-Image credit: Chatham Is.
-Akeake (Brachyglottis traversii) - Photo by Wikipedia contributors, via Wikipedia
+Image credit: Travers' Daisy Bush (Brachyglottis traversii) - photo by Wikipedia contributors, via Wikipedia

 Plant Description

-The Chatham Island Akeake grows as a dense, rounded, and bushy shrub, typically reaching 1 to 2 meters in height and spread.
+The Chatham Island Akeake grows as a dense, rounded, and bushy shrub, typically reaching 1 to 2 meters in height and spread Discover more about native ferns.
 Its leaves are a key feature: thick, leathery, elliptic to oblong-obovate, and often a glossy dark green on the upper surface, with a paler, sometimes silvery-white, felted underside.
 The leaves are typically 5-10 cm long and are borne on stout, reddish stems.
 In late spring to early summer, the plant produces numerous clusters of bright yellow, daisy-like flowers, which are highly attractive to pollinators and provide a cheerful display against the dark foliage.
 The flowers are followed by small, downy seed heads.

 Quick Facts